SuavePirate/CortanaSkillsKit/docs/skills/adaptive-cards.md

 |**Richer text** | Text in your card is not limited to title, subtitle, and text fixed formats.
 Use a variety of font sizes, formats, and colors. |
 |**A single open card exchange format** | Use your existing cards in a common and consistent way and extend your cards with rich controls using a common schema.  |

 Adaptive cards use the open card exchange format.
 This format enables you to specify user interface content for all cards in your skill in a common and consistent way.
 You describe the content as a simple JSON object.
-The JSON content is natively displayed by the skill and automatically adapts to the look and feel of your skill.  _Note, Cortana currently support Adaptive Cards version 1.0._
+The JSON content is natively displayed by the skill and automatically adapts to the look and feel of your skill.

+>[!Important]
+>Cortana currently supports Adaptive Cards version 1.0. only.

 Adaptive cards include elements, containers, actions, and inputs.
 A basic adaptive card includes: